i-dream-of-ai/hyperbrowser/README.md

 This tool allows you to scrape a webpage and retrieve content in various formats such as markdown, HTML, links, and screenshots.

 #### Parameters:

 - `url`: The URL of the webpage to scrape.
 - `apiKey`: (Optional) The API key to use for the scrape.
 - `sessionOptions`: (Optional) Options for the browser session.
-- `outputFormat`: The format of the output (e.g., markdown, html, links, screenshot).
+- `outputFormat`: The format of the output (from a list of markdown, html, links, screenshot).

 ### Extract Structured Data

 This tool extracts structured information from a list of webpages using a specified prompt and JSON schema.

 #### Parameters:

 - `urls`: The list of URLs of the webpages to extract structured information from.
 - `apiKey`: (Optional) The API key to use for the extraction.
+- `sessionOptions`: (Optional) Options for the browser session.
-- `prompt`: The prompt to use for the extraction.
+- `prompt`: (Optional - if not provided, the tool will try to infer the prompt from the schema) The prompt to use for the extraction.
-- `schema`: The JSON schema to use for the extraction.
+- `schema`: (Optional - if not provided, the tool will try to infer the schema from the prompt) The JSON schema to use for the extraction.

 ### Crawl Webpages

 This tool crawls a list of webpages, optionally following links and limiting the number of pages.

 #### Parameters:

 - `url`: The URL of the webpage to crawl.
 - `apiKey`: (Optional) The API key to use for the crawl.
 - `sessionOptions`: (Optional) Options for the browser session.
-- `outputFormat`: The format of the output (e.g., markdown, html, links, screenshot).
+- `outputFormat`: The format of the output (from a list of markdown, html, links, screenshot).
 - `followLinks`: Whether to follow links on the crawled webpages.
 - `maxPages`: The maximum number of pages to crawl.